Construction Accident Claims

 Construction and building site accident claims

-Despite the protection of the law, many construction workers are at particular risk and may be reluctant to make an accident at work claim for any injuries.
-Those most at risk tend to be ‘casual’ workers who are registered as self-employed under the Government’s Construction Industry Scheme.
+Those most at risk tend to be ‘casual’ workers registered as self-employed under the Government’s Construction Industry Scheme.

 London construction site claims

-Construction Accident Claim case studies
+Construction accident claim case studies

 £8,000 Settlement for construction site accident

-Mr C, a plant hire driver, was unloading a digger from his low-loader lorry when its mud-covered tyres lost grip, causing it to slide off and overturn.
-His employers failed to provide sand or ensure wheel cleaning, despite the foreseeable risk.
 He sustained an ankle fracture requiring surgery but recovered within six weeks.
 Initially, his employers denied liability, but after legal action, their insurers admitted fault.
 The case was settled for £8,000 in damages plus legal costs.

 £50,000 Settlement for building site fall

-Our client suffered multiple fractures to their left leg, requiring surgery, after a fall at a building site.
-Despite requesting the area be cleared, metal rails and equipment remained scattered, limiting workspace.
-Given only a step ladder instead of a proper platform, he struggled to fix boarding while balancing on uneven ground.
 He lost his footing and fell.
-Thankfully, he made a good recovery but continued to experience mild knee and shin pain.
+Thankfully, he recovered well but continued to experience mild knee and shin pain.
 He changed jobs to avoid ladder work and returned to full-time employment after a short absence.
 We secured a £50,000 settlement for his claim.

 Have you been injured in a construction accident?

-Some construction site workers are reluctant to bring a claim because they may lose their job.
-In reality, most are not kept on if they are unable to work through injury anyway, because their self-employed status means they are not eligible for sick leave or sick pay.
-Employees with full employment status, would have a further claim, for Unfair Dismissal if the employer sacked them because they were off work on sick leave.
+In reality, most are not kept on if they cannot work through injury anyway because their self-employed status means they are not eligible for sick leave or pay.
+Employees with full employment status would have a further claim for Unfair Dismissal if the employer sacked them because they were off work on sick leave.

 Construction workers face a higher risk of serious injuries, including head and brain injuries.
 If you’ve suffered an accident at work, contact our specialist personal injury lawyers for free, no-obligation advice on your claim.

-To speak with one of our solicitors, contact us by:
+To speak with one of our construction accident solicitors, contact us by:

 - Filling in our online enquiry form; or